nicatspark/microAnimation/readme.md

 Use `void` instead of `await` if you don't need to wait for the promise to resolve.
 Handy if you need to execute it directly inside a useEffect in React where you can't have await.
 It is also thenable should you prefer that to await.

+### microAnimatio arguments

+- `element` - a DOM element or ref element if your using React
+- `duration` - duration of the total nimation in ms
+- `easing` - any of the easings available in CSS, i.e 'ease-in', 'linear', etc
+- `transformEnd` - a object or array of keyframe objects containg animatable CSS properties in camel case
+- `fill` - same function as fillMode in CSS, defaults to 'forward'